simongriggdotinfo

 The Bongos

-John Quigley plays in the Nairobi Trio in Auckland, Gill Civil is in Rotorua, and Phil Steel is a ski instructor in Japan.
-Simon Mark-Brown is a commercials director of some note in Auckland.
+John Quigley plays in the Nairobi Trio in Auckland, Gill Civil is in British Columbia where she composes and releases music, and Phill Steel was a ski instructor in Japan and now plays music in NZ.
+Simon Mark-Brown is a commercials and film director of some note in Auckland.

 Simon Mark-Brown's Film Company